SkyBlueRW/SkyBlueRW.github.io/_posts/2024-06-20-luck-factor-zoo.md

 For example, Pontiff and McLean (2016) examined the out-of-sample and post-publication performance of around 100 cross-sectional factors from academic research.
 Unfortunately, they found that, on average, factor returns shrank by 26% out-of-sample and 58% post-publication.
 Hou, Xue & Zhang (2020) further exapeded this exercises to a total of 452 factors published and found that for as much as 65% of them,  t-statistics drop below 2 out of sample.

 Let's leave alone all the dicussion and debates about potential replicating crisis in asset pricing literature for the moment, deteriorating out sample performance was indeed observed for a lot of factors published.
 Why is it the situation?
 The reasons behind this performance deterioration out of sample are numerous and complex, each deserving thorough research and discussion.
 In this blog we will try to discuss about one particularly interesting aspect of the problem: those "lucky factors" selected only because of test multiplicity from a large number of candidate factors.
-Likely, they would not continue the luck in a new sample!
+They would not continue the luck in a new sample!

 Obviously, to improve our chance of expected return prediction, we hope to select factors that genuinly means something and are likely to maintain their predictive power out of sample.
 These lucky factors are what we hope to avoid in the modeling of expected return.
 To this goal, how can we adjust our factor research framework for the existence of lucky factors and how good should one factor perform so that we are comfortable to declare its statistical significance accounting for the turbulance of luck.
 That's the question that we hope to discuss in this blog.
 Specifically I hope to introduce to your attention the resample statistical procedure from paper "Lucky Factor" (Harvey & Liu, 2021).
 Given a pool of candidate factors, such a statistical procedure is quite helpful in evaluating marginal improvement on adding factors to existing factor models while also accounting for the lucky factor problem.

 ### A Multiple Testing Problem <a name="mul"></a>

 So, what is this 'lucky factor' problem and where does it come from?
-In short, it originates from the exhaustive efforts of data mining conducted on financial data set without accounting for the test multiplicity arised.
-Whener a factor is obtained by an extensive or even exhaustive search, there is the danger that its good performance not from its real prediction ability but rather just luck.
+In short, it originates from the exhaustive efforts of data mining (or data snooping) conducted on financial data set without accounting for the test multiplicity arised.
+Whenever a factor is identified by an extensive or exhaustive search, there is the danger that its good performance is not from real prediction ability but rather just luck.

 In factor research, we infer an argument about the population (i.e., what is the expected return of the factor?) based on sample observations (i.e., what is the performance of the factor in this sample).
 Probability is our bridge for nagivating between the two.
 Statistical lemmas like Law of Large Number and Hoeffding Inequality assure us that as long as the observations are sampled independently from the population, the sample performance will not deviate significantly from the true performance of the factor given a sufficient number of observations N.